-Spottswoode Estate Vineyard & Winery is located just behind the town of St. Helena (west of).
+Spottswoode Estate Vineyard & Winery is located at the edge of a residential neighborhood in the town of St. Helena.
 There are many Napa Valley wineries with St. Helena addresses but very few actually within the town limits such as Spottswoode.
 There are two parts to this winery, the actual winery and offices and just down the street – the Spottswoode Estate Property & home.
-This is a family owned winery; it is women owned and managed including much of the wine making team.
+This is a family owned winery; it is women owned and managed including some of the wine making team.
 They produce limited quantities of only three varietals, Sauvignon Blanc, Cabernet Sauvignon and more recently they are working on a Rhone program and have produced very small quantities of a Syrah.
 Because of their limited visitors permit, tours are held only Monday through Fridays at 10am with no more than 10 people allowed per tour.
-As a result, especially in the spring and summer, reserve well in advance; we recommend at least 4 weeks prior notice.
+As a result, especially in the spring and summer, reserve well in advance; we recommend at least 6 weeks prior notice.

 The tour visits their barrel aging rooms, including the one in the old stone “ghost” winery which dates from 1884.
 Note the old redwood ceiling in this building – it was discovered during their renovations of the building.
 One of their barrel rooms contains three “egg shells” which are heavy concrete aging tanks imported from France which resemble eggs.
-Only a handful of Napa’s wineries use these types of tanks.
-Spottswoode has appropriately named them Huey, Duey & Luey!
-The real treat on the tour besides the wine of course, is the Spottswoode Estate.
-It is located about 5 minutes walking from the winery down a nearby side roads.
+More Napa wineries use these types of tanks but Spottswoode was one of the earlier adopters.
+Spottswoode has appropriately named them Huey, Duey & Luey.
+And since they began using these larger concrete ‘eggs’ they have since acquired smaller concerte tanks “cuves” and clay amphora.

 Their vineyards grow within site of the winery and their estate.
 All fruit for their Cabernet Sauvignon come from these vineyards.
-This is some of Napa’s most northerly bench-land and the vineyards grow on an old alluvial fan.
+This is some of Napa’s most northerly bench-land; the vines are planted on an old alluvial fan.

-They soon replanted the entire vineyard due to the great age of the vines and then sold the fruit for several years to Napa notables such as Heitz Cellars, Spring Mountain, and Shafer.
+They soon replanted the entire vineyard due to the great age of the vines and then sold the fruit for several years to Napa notables such as Heitz Cellars, Spring Mountain Vineyards, and Shafer Winery.
 Unfortunately Jack passed away prematurely at age 44 in 1977 leaving Mary and the 5 kids.
 Fortunately Mary had the foresight and perseverance to do more than just sell the grapes.
 She founded the winery in 1982 when they made their first vintage of Estate planted Cabernet Sauvignon.
-In 1999 they added a state of the art winery located within walking distance of the estate and all their wine is made there.
+In 1999 they built a state of the art winery located within walking distance of the estate and all their wine is made there.

 Weather permitting, typically you will enjoy their Estate Cabernet Sauvignon next to the pool under the old palm trees overlooking the organically farmed vineyards and grounds.
 This is premium Cabernet Sauvignon and it shows in the nose, the mouth feel, the balance and flavor.

 The vintages we have tried during our several visits are consistently delicious and have fit our palate like a glove.
 The 2004 vintage has a wonderful elegance, balance and structure containing subtle spices both in the aromas and on the palate.
-There is a nice mix of both red and black fruit flavors.
-We have tasted an incredible number of Napa Cabernets and when people ask us for a Napa Cabernet recommendation, invariably Spottswoode’s Estate Cabernet is always towards the top of our always growing list.
+There is a diversity of both red and black fruit flavors.
+We have tasted an incredible number of Napa Cabernet Sauvignon wines and when people ask us for a Napa Cabernet recommendation, invariably Spottswoode’s Estate Cabernet is always towards the top of our always growing list.

-Spottswoode is not chasing scores with their wine – this is a small family owned and operated business with the primary goal to make the best wines possible representing their estate property.
-Another item to mention about Spottswoode’s Cabernet’s is that they age remarkably well and some of the older vintages we have tried show a richness of fruit that normally you might expect to be found in much younger wines.
-These wines are elegant, sophisticated and are well balanced between fruit and structure.
-Visit: www.spottswoode.com
+Spottswoode is not chasing scores with their wine (although they have certainly earned top scores in the past from respected wine writers) – the Novak’s have a singular goal to make the best wines possible representing their estate property.
+The Spottswoode’s Cabernet Sauvignon wines age remarkably well and some of the older vintages we have tried show a richness of fruit that normally you might expect to be found in much younger wines.
+These wines are elegant, sophisticated and are well-balanced between fruit, acidity and structure.